RoySamson-stack/flashcards/README.md

 ## Overview

-The Interactive Learning App is a web and mobile application designed to enhance learning through interactive modules such as quizzes, flashcards, and other engaging activities related to book content.
+The Interactive Learning App is a web application designed to enhance learning through interactive modules such as quizzes, flashcards, and other engaging activities related to book content.
 The app supports user authentication and content management, providing a comprehensive learning experience.

 ## Technology Stack